CLUE

 Sung-Jin Kim - Currently at Chungbuk National University (Korea)

-Brian Tull - Currently at Lumiode
+Brian Tull - Currently at SpaceX

-Htay Hliang - Currently at Dupont
+Htay Hliang - Currently at Applied Materials

-Nadia Pervez - Currently at Chromation
+Nadia Pervez - Currently at Rice University

-Steve Park - Currently at KAIST (Korea)
+Steve Park - Currently at KAIST, Korea

-En-chen (Patrick) Chen -Currently at KLA-Tencor (Taiwan)
+En-chen (Patrick) Chen - Currently at KLA-Tencor, Taiwan

 PhD alumni (directly supervised):

-Jose Bahamonde - currently at Lelantos
+Jose Bahamonde - Currently at Lelantos

 Caroline Yu - Currently at Apple